 The Deputy Assistance Directors of Ordnance Services were.

 - Lieutenant Colonel Alfred Henry Herbert, NZAOC, Jan 1916 to Mar 1918

 - Major Charles Ingram Gossage, NZAOC, Mar 1918 – Jan 1920

-Between 1914 and 1920 members of the NZAOC served in all the NZEF Theaters as part of ANZAC Mounted Division in the Middle East, the New Zealand and Australian Division in Egypt and Gallipoli, the New Zealand Division in France and the New Zealand Occupation Forces in Germany.
+Between 1914 and 1920, members of the NZAOC served in all the NZEF Theatres as part of the ANZAC Mounted Division in the Middle East, the New Zealand and Australian Division in Egypt and Gallipoli, the New Zealand Division in France, and the New Zealand Occupation Forces in Germany.